sandramsc/15-Days-DevOps-Challenge/README.md

 python app.py
 ```

-## Usage

-Visit http://localhost:5000 on a Browser to View the App

----

   <h4 align="center">If you found this project helpful, please consider giving it a star 🌟!</h4>
  <h4 2 align="center">
-   <p>Should you enjoy utilizing this project, you're welcome to buy me a coffee ☕️ as a gesture of support.</p>
+   <p>Should you enjoy utilizing this project, you're welcome to buy me a latte machiato ☕️ as a gesture of support.</p>
   <a href="https://www.buymeacoffee.com/skogsglaenta" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>
     <br />
  </h4>